 This is way, way too common.
 There are cases where the guitar players gets impatient just after 1 week of playing!
 Like, hold on there.
 One year is probably not enough to learn the guitar, more or less one week!
 If you give up quickly after picking up the instrument, then you probably don’t have a strong desire to learn playing it.
 Learning how to play the guitar is process that requires time, commitment, and, most importantly, patience.

-Mistake #4: not playing on the tips of your fingers.
+Mistake #4: Not playing on the tips of your fingers.

 So your playing sounds muted?
 Well, have you taken a look at your form while pressing the frets?
 No?
 Then I suggest that you do.
 You would see that your own fingers are laying on the other strings, thus, muting them.
 Mystery solved!
 Seriously though, PLAY ON THE TIPS OF YOUR FINGERS!

-MISTAKE#5: No metronome.
+Mistake#5: No metronome.

 Without a metronome, your timing will be messed up.
 Period.
 Yes, it is annoying to constantly hear this clicking sound.
 But it’s better than having a poor timing.
 It makes the music just… not music.
 Music is about timing.
 So invest in getting a metronome, or just download a metronome app on your mobile or device.
 There are plenty of them out there for free.

-mistake#6: Not setting goals.
+Mistake#6: Not setting goals.

 Some people ignore this step, but it is extremely important.
-Setting goals will give a clear understanding of where you are in your journey.
+Setting goals will give you a clear understanding of where you are in your journey.
 No goals = no aim = no results.

 Again, if you happen to be making one of these, it’s the time for you to learn from them and stop committing them.

 See Also: How To Lessen Finger Pain From Guitar